MobolajiRichard/tobams_assessment/client/README.md

    -  "react-native-svg": "13.4.0" - heroicon dependency,
    - "typescript": "4.8.4"  - For Type checking

+# Project Strcuture

+**assets**
+This contains static data like images, fonts e.t.c

+**components**
+This is where the React components lives.
+Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.
+The app will come with some commonly used components like Button.

+**constant**
+This is where the themes/colors  and static reusable data lives.

+**context**
+This is the app context provider lives, The context provider allows all the children in the tree to access and update data directly avoiding the concepts of props drilling.

+**ios**
+Automatically IOS boilerplate codes

+**navigation**
+This is where the `react-navigation` navigators lives.

+**screens**
+This is where the screen components lives.
+A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
+Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.

+**types**
+Here lives the static types for the app (Typescript).

+**app.tsx** This is the entry point to the app.
+This is where you will find the main App component which renders the rest of the application.

 # Starting App
 To run app, after succcessfully cloning or downloading the source code on github, run the following code on the terminal:
 (Please a working enviroment is required to successfully run the app)